metrorailings/OwlBlog/content/posts/week-8-insights.md

 Indy started seeing success in their ground game once they settled into their zone running.

 Love seeing Indy's offensive linemen sticking up for their quarterback.

+Good use of tempo by the Colts offense.
+Led to a touchdown where the Lions were caught completely off guard.